tevaughan/how-to-program/how-to-program.md

 Writing a Javascript program, which runs only within the confines of a web browser, is arguably an example of advanced usage.
-However, the more advanced the usage, the deeper the control of the device by way of the program, the greater the degree to which the device's behavior might be altered.
-In its fullest sense, "advanced usage" refers to the construction of a program that can write to the device's every sensory output, read from the device's every sensory input, and be installed permanently in the device.
-So advanced usage typically involves
+However, the more advanced the usage, the greater the degree to which the device's behavior might be altered.
+In its fullest sense, "advanced usage" in my terminology refers to the construction of a program that can write to the device's every sensory output, read from the device's every sensory input, and be installed permanently in the device.
+Advanced usage these days typically involves

  - writing software in some combination of the C programming language and a scripting language and,

- - by way of root or administrator privilege, installing the new software so that it runs with the appropriate level of privilege.
+ - by way of root or administrator privilege, installing the new software so that it runs with the appropriate level of permission to access the sensory interface.

 ## A Brief History of Computing